9 Places to Cash a Check (Including Handwritten Checks)

 Can I cash a check instantly?

-Can you cash checks at ATM machines?
+Can you cash checks at an ATM?

 Most banks now offer mobile check deposits.
 This feature is free and quicker than mailing your check to the bank or finding a local bank.
-If you’re making a mobile deposit, make sure you check the “Mobile Deposit” box on the back of the check.
+If you’re making a mobile deposit, check the “Mobile Deposit” box on the back of the check.
 Most paper checks now include this box as an extra security measure.
 You should also write “VOID” across the check once you’re sure that your deposit has cleared.

 What to Look For When Cashing a Check

+Cashing a check is easier than writing a check.
+In most cases, you only have to sign the back to receive payment.
 But, you should still verify several areas on the check front before you head to the bank.
 If any of the information below is incorrect, the teller won’t cash your check.

 Pay to the Order Of